Like the fairy tale Hansel and Gretel, breadcrumbs leave a trail back home.

 Easy and efficient navigation

-A breadcrumb or breadcrumb trail is a secondary navigation scheme that improves a website’s overall user experience, particularly its usability and findability of its contents.
+In web design, breadcrumb or breadcrumb trail is a secondary navigation scheme that improves a website’s overall user experience, particularly its usability and findability of its contents.
 Simply put, breadcrumbs help you find your way around a website.
 Instead of clicking the back button many times, breadcrumbs allow you to go to higher-level pages such as the homepage or parent category page in only one click.

 The breadcrumb trail is usually found right below the main navigation menu.
 This placement allows you to immediately see where you are within the website.